6 min read

 The world needs more compassion.
 And when we choose jobs that help people, we do our part for humanity.
 Knowing that we get the chance to make an impact on someone else’s life will completely transform our own.

-If you’re ready for this great transformation of your career, Mindvalley is the place for you.
+If you’re ready for this great transformation in your career, Mindvalley is the place for you.
 In addition to a variety of transformational growth programs to find more clarity in your professional journey, you can also choose to get certified as a coach and start a new path.

 You get the guidance, tools, and support you need to make the best out of it.
 And you will.